roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ### .deb (Debian/Ubuntu)

 We provide `.deb` binaries for Debian / Ubuntu users on the [releases page](https://github.com/alfonsojon/roblox-linux-wrapper/releases).

+`.rpm` packages will be available shortly

-A PPA will be available soon.
+A PPA and RPM repository will be available soon.

 ### Installation via Git